payneteasy/reader-example/README.md

 Deal with cardReaderManager:

-* ICardReaderManager.onActivityCreate() creates resources for Bluetooth, Network
-* ICardReaderManager.onActivityResume() - starts connection to a Bluetooth terminal.
+* ICardReaderManager.startSaleSession() starts a sale session
-* ICardReaderManager.onActivityPause() - disconnects from a Bluetooth terminal
-* ICardReaderManager.onActivityDestroy() - releases resources
+* ICardReaderManager.stopSession() - stops a session and releases resources